DavidAdler1/DavidAdler1.github.io/diagrams.md

-# UML Diagrams
+# Diagrams

-This page contains all the UML diagrams for the project, organized by type.
+This page contains all the project diagrams, organized by type.
 These diagrams illustrate the architecture, relationships, and workflows within David's Grand Shop.

 ---
 <details>